FIOpwK/AWSMachineLearning/README.md

 # AWSMachineLearning
 Introduction to AWS Machine Learning Foundations

+# Learning Objectives
+- Differentiate between supervised learning and unsupervised learning.
+- Identify problems that can be solved with machine learning.
+- Describe commonly used algorithms including linear regression, logistic regression, and k-means.
+- Describe how training and testing works.
+- Evaluate the performance of a machine learning model using metrics.

 # Advice From the Experts
 Remember the following advice when training your model.